These vegan blueberry muffins SO tasty and have no refined sugar or dairy; they’re made with coconut oil and maple syrup.

-- Used maple syrup for a naturally-sweet take
+- No refined sugar; instead they use maple syrup for a naturally-sweet take

-- Added turmeric for color, which may or may not have health benefits
+- Turmeric for color, which may or may not have health benefits

-- A friend of ours wrote to us, “My daughter and I made your vegan blueberry muffins yesterday.
+- “My daughter and I made your vegan blueberry muffins yesterday.
 We had a lot of fun and they’re so good!
 I love that you have so many vegan recipes since she can eat them.”

-- A follower on Instagram wrote to us, “I tried the turmeric blueberry muffins and the fudgy vegan brownies yesterday and they are both terrific.”
+- “I tried the vegan blueberry muffins and the fudgy vegan brownies yesterday and they are both terrific.”

 Turmeric is getting a lot of play these days, but whether it’s a miracle spice is still up for debate.
 Either way, it’s absolutely delicious.
 For more with turmeric, give these recipes a try: